Professor of Philosophy

 ABSTRACT: The Tarskian notion of truth-in-a-model is the paradigm formal capture of our pre-theoretical notion of truth for semantic purposes.
 But what exactly makes Tarski’s construction so well suited for semantics is seldom discussed.
 My book Semantics, Metasemantics, Aboutness articulates a certain requirement on the successful formal modeling of truth for semantics – “locality-per-reference” – against a background discussion of metasemantics and its relation to truth-conditional semantics.
 It is a requirement on any formal capture of sentential truth vis-à-vis the interpretation of singular terms and it is clearly met by the Tarskian notion.
 In this paper another such requirement is explored – “locality-per-application” – which is a requirement on a formal capture of sentential truth vis-à-vis the interpretation of predicates.
 This second requirement is also clearly met by the Tarskian notion.
 The two requirements taken together offer a fuller answer than has been hitherto available to the question of what makes Tarski’s notion of truth-in-a-model especially well suited for semantics.

 ABSTRACT: There is a salient contrast in how theoretical representations are regarded.
 Some are regarded as revealing the nature of what they represent, as in familiar cases of theoretical identification in physical chemistry where water is represented as hydrogen hydroxide and gold is represented as the element with atomic number 79.
 Other theoretical representations are regarded as serving other explanatory aims without being taken individually to reveal the nature of what they represent, as in the representation of gold as the skin of the god Ra in contemporary Egyptology or the representation of the meaning of an English sentence as a function from possible worlds to truth values in truth-conditional semantics.
 Call the first attitude towards a theoretical representation realist and the second attitude instrumentalist.
-Metaphysical explanation purports to reveal the nature of whatever falls within its purview, so it would appear that a realist attitude towards its representations is a natural default.
-I offer reasons for skepticism about such default realism that emerge from attending to several case studies of metaphysical explanation – numbers, de re modality, cognitive attitudes – and identifying a common etiological thread that runs through them.
+Philosophical explanation purports to reveal the nature of whatever falls within its purview, so it would appear that a realist attitude towards its representations is a natural default.
+I offer reasons for skepticism about such default realism that emerge from attending to several case studies of philosophical explanation – numbers, de re modality, cognitive attitudes – and identifying a common etiological thread that runs through them.

 "The Hierarchy of Fregean Senses" (latest version)